-The following is a research paper written as part of my graduate studies in Theology at Franciscan University of Steubenville
+The following is a research paper written by Emily Capps as part of her graduate studies in Theology at Franciscan University of Steubenville

 “All nations seem, more or less, to have forgotten the true notion and origin of marriage,” Pope Leo XIII said in his encyclical in 1880, and it seems even truer today.

 Many have come to believe that marriage is “invented by man” and that “sexual intercourse is … solely a natural response to human instinct and human need.”
 However, as the Catholic Conference of Catholic Bishops states:“It is not just instinct, human desire, or need which must be considered in human sexual activity.
 One must understand human life and the human spirit, which transcends biology and humanistic philosophy.
 Human sexual activity cannot be separated from the nature and dignity of human life and the process by which that life is transmitted.”
 This transcendence is the human soul, and this dignity of human life is the image of God.

 As Christians should understand it, sex was created by God as a sacred and exclusive gift for marriage, which is “the wise institution of the Creator to realize in mankind His design of love.”
 In response to the secular culture, the Church has expressed how marriage (including the marital act) is not only very good, but a sacred symbol of God’s love—which is a free, total, faithful, and fruitful gift of self.

 When God created the earth, the stars, and the plants and animals, He said that each was “good,”—but after He created human beings, He said they were “very good.”
 This shows the great dignity humanity has above the rest of creation, and this applies to the whole human person—not only to the human soul, but to the body and human sexuality as well.